Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 Obtaining _accurate and reliable probabilistic forecasts_ is an important component of policy formulation, risk management, resource optimization, and strategic planning with a wide range of applications from climate simulations and fluid dynamics to financial markets and epidemiology.
-Often, accurate _long-range_ probabilistic forecasts are particularly  challenging to obtain.
+Often, accurate _long-range_ probabilistic forecasts are particularly challenging to obtain <d-cite key="300BillionServed2009, gneiting2005weather,bevacqua2023smiles"></d-cite>.
 When they exist, physics-based methods typically hinge on computationally expensive numerical simulations <d-cite key="bauer2015thequiet"></d-cite>.
 In contrast, data-driven methods are much more efficient and have started to have real-world impact